sullvn/tastes/README.md

 }
 ```

 Please note that actual property-based testing libraries, such as [jsverify](https://github.com/jsverify/jsverify), offer better coverage and confidence.
-With that said, Arbitrary can still be useful for quick sanity checks due its incredibly minimal API.
+With that said, Tastes can still be useful for quick sanity checks due its incredibly minimal API.

 ## Why Not Random?

-* **Not random.** Generates arbitrary data from numbers.
-Give the same number; get the same data
+* **Not random.** Generates deterministic sample data from numbers.
+Give the same number; get the same data.
 * **Preserves locality.** Give it closer numbers?
 Get similar data.
 Give it numbers further apart?
 Get different data.

 This added control makes it a great foundation for advanced development and testing tools.